nasa/Common-Metadata-Repository/README.md

 - umm-lib
   - This is the old source of UMM schemas and translation code.
-Since the advent of umm-spec-lib we have planned to remove it
+Since the advent of umm-spec-lib we are planning to remove it

 - umm-spec-lib
-  - The UMM Spec lib contains JSON schemas that defined the Unified Metadata Model, as well as mappings to other supported formats, and code to migrate collections between any supported formats.
+  - The UMM Spec lib contains JSON schemas that define the Unified Metadata Model, as well as mappings to other supported formats, and code to migrate collections between any supported formats.